Empower your users to search your website content for keywords so that they can quickly discover relevant content.

-The search widget may either be powered by the built-in algorithm (based on Fuse.js) or powered by Algolia.
-Alternatively, you can create your own third party (e.g. Google) search widget by following the guide in the Alternatives section below.
+It’s possible to customize the search system to your needs.
+The search feature may either be powered by the built-in algorithm (default) or powered by Algolia .
+Alternatively, you can disable the integrated search engine and instead create your own third party (e.g. Google) search widget by following the guide in the Alternatives section below.

 Note that this search engine runs entirely in the web browser on the visitor’s device.
-Thus, it is not scalable to a very large number of pages.
-If you have a very large amount of content, we recommend opting for a server side search engine such as Algolia or Google (see below).
+Thus, it is not scalable to an extremely large number of pages.
+If you have a very large amount of content and find the search running slowly, we recommend opting for a server side search engine such as Algolia or Google (see below).

 - Register a free Algolia account and follow their wizard to create a new search app